2023 Nigerian Senate elections in Imo State: Imo North

 The Imo North Senatorial District covers the local government areas of Ehime Mbano, Ihitte/Uboma, Isiala Mbano, Obowo, Okigwe, and Onuimo.
-The district is centered around the city of Okigwe and is sometimes referred to as the "Okigwe Zone."
+The district is centred around the city of Okigwe and is sometimes referred to as the "Okigwe Zone."
 In 2019, Benjamin Uwajumogu (APC) was re-elected to the seat.
 Uwajumogu died in December 2019, leading to a by-election in December 2020.
 Although the APC won the by-election, a dispute over the legitimate APC primary victor between Chukwuma Frank Ibezim and Ifeanyi Ararume delayed the inauguration; Ibezim won the court cases and took office late in April 2021.
 Ibezim sought re-election but lost renomination.

 Primary elections

 All Progressives Congress

 Before the primary, there were four major candidates: Ibezim, former MHR Patrick Ndubueze, former Governor Ikedi Ohakim, and former MHR Matthew Omegara; however, Ohakim and Omegara withdrew a few days before the primary.
 Ndubueze won the nomination.